Cross-Level Multi-Instance Distillation for Self-Supervised Fine-Grained Visual Categorization: Related work

 \subsection{Self-supervised Visual Representation Learning}

-In the context of computer vision, self-supervised learning (SSL) intends to learn a pre-text visual representation from unlabeled images for down-stream tasks.
-Some representative works include SimCLR \cite{chen2020simple}, MoCo \cite{chen2020improved}, BYOL \cite{grill2020bootstrap}, SimSiam \cite{chen2021exploring}, BarlowTwins \cite{zbontar2021barlow}, VICReg \cite{bardes2022vicreg}, and \etc. The overall idea of these methods is to learn an image representation from two or multiple augmented views.
+In the context of computer vision, self-supervised learning (SSL) intends to learn a pre-text visual representation from unlabeled images for down-stream tasks \cite{rastegar2024learn}.
+Some representative works such as SimCLR \cite{chen2020simple}, MoCo \cite{chen2020improved}, BYOL \cite{grill2020bootstrap}, SimSiam \cite{chen2021exploring}, BarlowTwins \cite{zbontar2021barlow} and VICReg \cite{bardes2022vicreg}.
+More recently, multiple advanced SSL methods have been proposed \cite{ben2023reverse,assran2023self,feng2023evolved}.
+The overall idea of these methods is to learn an image representation from two or multiple augmented views.

 On the other hand, self-distillation with no labels (DINO) shows its superiority \cite{caron2021emerging} against these image-level SSL methods.
-Self-supervised distillation the Vision Transformer shows emerging properties to perceive more details in the image apart from the image-level semantics\cite{caron2021emerging}, which yield a stronger feature representation.
+Vision Transformer based DINO shows emerging properties to perceive more details in the image apart from the image-level semantics \cite{caron2021emerging}, which yield a stronger feature representation.
 Later, its advanced version efficient self-supervised vision transformer (EsViT) is proposed to improve the computational efficiency and the view interaction \cite{li2021efficient}.
 Compared with CNN based contrastive learning frameworks, ViT based DINO frameworks \cite{caron2021emerging,li2021efficient} are more capable to preserve the object structures in an image.
-It motivates us to shift the focus from CNN backbone to ViT backbone for fine-grained self-supervised learning.
+It motivates us to shift the focus from CNN backbone to ViT backbone for fine-grained self-supervised learning. \textit{To the best of our knowledge}, learning fine-grained visual representation from self-supervised knowledge distillation remains unexplored.